captain-fox/airpress/README.md

 You will be asked for an export password (or export phrase), you may leave it blank or provide a passphrase.
 It's this value that you later should supply to PKPass compressor (or leave blank).

-## Example
+## Example with local files

-This example shows how to read locally stored assets as `bytes` objects, compress `pkpass` archive and save it to script's parent directory.
+In case you'd like to play around with locally stored files, or your server keeps assets in the same file storage as source code, this example shows you how to read locally stored assets as `bytes` objects, compress `pkpass` archive and save it to script's parent directory.

 ```python